Clinical Neurophysiology Fellowship Program

 Welcome,

-Our program offers a one-year ACGME-accredited fellowship in Clinical Neurophysiology.
+Our program offers two spots each year for our one-year ACGME-accredited fellowship in Clinical Neurophysiology.
 Fellows choose their main interest either EMG/Neuromuscular or EEG/Epilepsy track, in accordance with the ACGME guidelines.

 The EMG/Neuromuscular track focuses on clinical training in EMG and Ultrasound studies and spends time in the general and subspecialty neuromuscular clinics as well.